 3. Population of Relevant Information and Data

 Templafy ensures that your latest brand assets—logos, images, icons and more are easily available.
-Templafy also automates the integration of updated data feeds from external sources, such as Salesforce, automatically transforming the data into the correct format.
-For example, a sales rep creating a proposal can pull product information directly from a database or when a customer contract is being prepared, Templafy captures the beneficiary name, contract price etc. and inserts it into the correct part of the company’s contract template.
+Templafy also automates the integration of updated data feeds from external data sources, such as Salesforce, automatically transforming the data into the correct format.
+For example, a sales rep creating a proposal can pull product information directly from a database or when a customer contract is being prepared, Templafy captures the beneficiary name, contract price etc. and inserts it into the correct part of the company's contract template.

 Because it is done automatically, you can be assured that the data is accurate and reliable, reducing the need for double-checking.

+No more waiting for approvals.
 With Templafy, you can ensure compliance even further by filtering access to templates and content according to user profiles.
 Centralized cloud-based content distribution can be organized by different business units and office locations.
 This means employees will only see and have access to content that’s relevant for them, reducing the risk of incorrect templates and elements being used, and saving users time when searching through the system.

 5. Quality Assurance

 In most organizations, they share documents, which means documents are used over and over without going back to a blank template.
 That’s how most employees work.
 Now when you open a previously used file Templafy automatically checks to ensure all the latest guidelines are being followed and that the most up-to-date assets are being used.
 This capability can also be used to quickly assess and correct your work as you go.